csechiburu/csechiburu.github.io/outreach.md

   <br>

 <p><img src="https://github.com/csechiburu/csechiburu.github.io/blob/main/Images/MO.png?raw=true" alt="MO" style="width:270px;height:170px;margin-left:15px;">
 Pioneering outreach program that consists of leading online observing nights in English and Spanish at the <a href="https://www.colorado.edu/sbo/"> Sommers-Bausch Observatory</a>.
-The primary goal is to highlight the contribution of Latin American astronomers to the field while educating the audience.
-I had the opportunity to mentor a student willing to learn about astronomy, prepare a talk (now available on <a href="https://www.youtube.com/channel/UCCom3frTr5azQtlcBti6KgA"> YouTube</a>) and operate the telescopes.
+The primary goal is to highlight the contribution of Latin American astronomers to the field while educating the audience. <mark> I had the opportunity to mentor a student willing to learn about astronomy, prepare a talk (now available on <a href="https://www.youtube.com/channel/UCCom3frTr5azQtlcBti6KgA"> YouTube</a>) and operate the telescopes</mark>.
 More details can be found <a href="https://www.colorado.edu/sbo/student-activities/multiculturalism-sbo-multiculturalismo-en-sbo"> here</a>.</p>

 </body>